 But maybe he didn’t.

 Kate shook the thoughts out of her head, and climbed through the trapdoor.
-She gripped a hand against the overgrown grass, and used it to pull herself up.
+She gripped the overgrown grass and used it to pull herself up.
 The wind was soft, but cold.
 The sky had probably been clear all night, judging by the temperature.

 ‘Never stops being beautiful, does it?’ said Raj.

 Kate looked up.
-Raj had already stopped searching for clone patrols, but perhaps he had not tried hard.
-They were almost unheard of in the countryside now, twelve months after the end of the purges.
+Raj had already stopped searching for clone patrols: they were almost unheard of in the countryside now, twelve months after the end of the purges.
 Instead he sat himself at the top of the hill and admired the view, waiting for Kate to join him, and then closed his eyes to pray in silence.